gsuuon/grab/README.md

 ## Use
 Outputs mp4 files to `~/recordings`.
 Optional name for first arg, defaults to `~/recordings/output.mp4`.
-Make sure `ffmpeg` is available in path.
+Make sure `ffmpeg` is available in path and you're on Windows (TODO xplat).

 ### From repo
 ```